uhuruos/CloverOS/README.md

 ### Firefox and Pulseaudio
 Firefox 57 still works with ALSA.
 If this changes, it will be built with apulse.

-### Gentoo is a distro that's only good for servers
-Gentoo is a meta-distro.
-You can make any distro you want out of it.

 ### What are USE flags?
 `/etc/portage/package.use` generally determines what your Gentoo install will look like.
 The first thing new Gentoo users should do is read the USE flags for their packages.